Data assimilation in the low noise regime with application to the Kuroshio: The small noise regime

 where

 Note that $R\ge1$ since the expectation of the square of a random variable is always greater than the square of its expectation.
-If $R=1$ the statistical error vanishes completely.
-By dividing the number of samples by $R-1$ one obtains the so called effective sample size, a rule of thumb giving the number of unweighted samples that would be equivalent (in terms of statistical accuracy) to an ensemble of weighted samples (see for example \cite{defreitas05}).
+If $R=1$ the samples are drawn exactly from the posterior.
+By dividing the number of samples by $R$ one obtains the so called effective sample size, a rule of thumb giving the number of unweighted samples that would be equivalent (in terms of statistical accuracy) to an ensemble of weighted samples (see for example \cite{defreitas05}).

 Let us estimate $R$ in the present context.
 The Laplace Principle (see e.g. \cite{Dembo:1993p6678,dupuisellisbook,Varadhan:1985p6658}) indicates that, under suitable assumptions,